ksalicos/Advent2023/README.md

 Day 10: Part one was fairly straightforward.
 I skipped writing code that would determine valid starting directions, since the input was easy to read.
 Part two was a matter of using the correct algorithm.
 Initially, I wanted to use a pathing algorithm - anything I couldn't path to from an outside edge must be inside.
         This would have been fine, except that I couldn't find an elegant solution to pathing through the adjacent pipes.
 After failing at this for a while, I remembered the fill algorithm I used.
 This got close, but it took me a while to realize it needed to be modified to take into account the direction of the pipe.
+        Leaving the map drawing in because it's pretty.

+Day 11: Super trivial.
+On part one, I actually altered the map, but looking at part two I changed it to a more elegant solution.
+Used extra time to clean up old entries.